 Key person access allows input of new observations and photos or amendment of existing observations and photos.
-Staff will ensure that one observation is made each week per child and uploaded to Tapestry.

 Parent access allows input of new observations and photos or the addition of comments on existing observations and photos - parent log-ins do not have the necessary permission to edit existing material.